cahirwpz/mimiker/wiki/docs/onboarding_note.md

 - Implement only Kernel Space part of system on our own.
 - Keep User Space interface with User Space as compatible as possible with NetBSD.
-That way we'll be capable to run all programs designed for that system, we already are able run a few of those.
-Consequece of that is that all header files are the same as NetBSD's.
+That way we'll be capable to run all programs designed for that system, we already are able to run a few of those.
+Consequence of that is that all header files are the same as NetBSD's.
 - Target architectures are MIPS32 and AArch64.